unicorns18/AutoBumper/README.md

 2. Analyze the response to determine if the bump was successful
 3. If the bump failed with a "wait" message, extract the required wait time
 4. Schedule the next bump attempt based on the extracted wait time
+5. Add a random time offset (3-20 minutes) to appear more human-like
-5. Track statistics to optimize future bump timing
+6. Track statistics to optimize future bump timing

 The bot adapts to Disboard's requirements and will automatically schedule bumps at the optimal time, avoiding unnecessary failed attempts.
+The random time offset makes the bot's behavior less predictable and more human-like.

 ## State Tracking

 The bot maintains state information about:
 - Last bump time
-- Next scheduled bump time
+- Next scheduled bump time (including random offset)
 - Total bump attempts
 - Successful bumps
 - Failed bumps
 - Average wait times
+- Random time offsets applied

 This information is used to optimize the bumping process and can be viewed with the `!bumpstats` command.
+The random time offsets (3-20 minutes) are added to the standard wait times to make the bot's behavior appear more human-like and less predictable.

 ## Debug Mode